phalcon/documentation/docs/api/phalcon_filter.md

 be at least min, and at most max.
 Since Phalcon v4.0 this validator works like a container

+The "includedMinimum" and "includedMaximum" options are true by default.
+Set an option to false to exclude that boundary.
+The two options are independent of each other.
+The "included" option sets the two boundaries together and has precedence.

 ```php
 use Phalcon\Filter\Validation;
 use Phalcon\Filter\Validation\Validator\StringLength as StringLength;